-- On May 1, 2020, the ONC Interoperability, Information Blocking, and Health IT Certification Program Final Rule and the CMS Interoperability and Patient Access Final Rule were published in the Federal Register, marking the start of the implementation timetables for these major regulations. - In light of the COVID-19 pandemic, HHS announced that it would delay enforcement of these final rules until specific future dates. - HHS has also announced, and solicited comments on, its proposed approach to enforcing the new information blocking prohibition and penalties.
+- On May 1, 2020, the ONC Interoperability, Information Blocking and Health IT Certification Program Final Rule and the CMS Interoperability and Patient Access Final Rule were published in the Federal Register, marking the start of the implementation timetables for these major regulations. - In light of the COVID-19 pandemic, on October 29, 2020, ONC released an interim final rule further pushing out compliance dates for the new information blocking regulations, certain health IT certification criteria, and the Conditions and Maintenance of Certification Requirements under the Health IT Certification Program. - Enforcement timelines remain unclear, as the HHS Office of Inspector General has yet to issue a final rule on how it will enforce the information blocking provisions against health IT vendors, health information exchanges and health information networks, and HHS has yet to make any proposal regarding enforcement against providers.

 Just days prior to President Trump's declaration of a national emergency on March 13, 2020, the U.S. Department of Health and Human Services (HHS) rolled out two significant final regulations aimed at bolstering the accessibility and exchange of electronic health information (EHI).
-These final regulations were published in the Federal Register today, May 1, 2020, marking the start of the implementation timetables.
+These final regulations were published in the Federal Register on May 1, 2020, marking the start of the implementation timetables.
+While the Administration remains committed to this regulatory regime, various delays have been announced in light of the pandemic crisis.

-Last week, on April 21, HHS announced it will delay enforcement of these final rules, which otherwise are set to become effective June 30, 2020.
-The reason for the delayed enforcement, according to HHS, is "to allow compliance flexibilities . . . in response to the coronavirus disease (COVID-19) public health emergency."
-The Department further said that it would "continue to monitor the implementation landscape to determine if further action is needed."
+On April 21, HHS announced it would delay enforcement of these final rules, which otherwise were set to become effective June 30, 2020.
+The reason for the delayed enforcement, according to HHS, was "to allow compliance flexibilities . . . in response to the coronavirus disease (COVID-19) public health emergency."
+On October 29, 2020, HHS issued an interim final rule further extending certain compliance dates and timeframes due to the ongoing COVID-19 pandemic (the "Interim Final Rule").